-Adobe Experience Platform Segmentation Service provides a user interface and RESTful API that allows you to build segments and generate audiences from your Real-time Customer Profile data.
-These segments are centrally configured and maintained on Platform, and are readily accessible by any Adobe solution.
+Adobe Experience Platform Segmentation Service provides a user interface and RESTful API that allows you to create audiences through segment definitions or other sources from your Real-Time Customer Profile data.
+These audiences are centrally configured and maintained on Platform, and are readily accessible by any Adobe solution.

 This document provides an overview of Segmentation Service and the role it plays in Adobe Experience Platform.